Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Numerical Case Studies

 Figure~\ref{fig:SysID_Control:cl} shows the closed-loop simulations for the training, validation and test sets with simulation model affected by additive uncertainty ${\bf w}_k$.
 The upper plot shows the trajectories of the controlled (orange) and learned predicted (green) state.
 The middle plot shows control's policy actions, while the bottom plot shows the influence of measured disturbances.
 Error bars represent the influence of various realizations of uncertainties.

-The plots demonstrate that the DLMPC policy can consistently predict the trajectory and track the reference of a controlled state while satisfying the state and input constraints most of the time.
-Please note that parts of the reference trajectory (dashed blue) were deliberately chosen to be outside the state constraints (dashed black) to demonstrate the balancing capabilities of the multi-objective loss~\eqref{eq:SysID_policy_loss}.
-Online learning was active only during the test set and decreased the difference between predicted (green) and controlled (orange) state, as well as the variance of the controlled (orange) state.
-As a consequence, the constraints handling is also improved with online updates.
+These plots demonstrate that adaptive DPC policy can consistently predict the trajectory and track the reference of a controlled state while satisfying the state and input constraints most of the time.
+Online learning was active only during the test set, resulting in decreased difference between predicted (green) and controlled (orange) state, as well as the variance of the controlled (orange) state.
+As a consequence, the constraints handling was also improved with online updates.

-Similarly to LQR and MPC, the proposed DLMPC policy is a full state feedback controller.
-Therefore a state estimator is necessary for practical applications with partially observable systems.
-Fortunately, the learned model can be used for the design of the Kalman filter or Moving horizon estimator (MHE).
-An alternative approach would be the use of autoregressive state-space model based on the system measurements.